dnshshkr/Remove-Image-Background/README.md

 # Remove-Image-Background
-A simple python script I made to remove the background of an image using rembg;
+A simple python script I made to remove the background of an image using rembg<br>
-Need to install rembg package first by using the following command:;
+Need to install rembg package first by using the following command:<br>
 pip install rembg